maketext/many-snap/README.md

 - can deploy as CDN

 # License
-many-scrollsnap is under MIT License.
+many-snapscroll is under MIT License.

 MIT License